National Agricultural Literacy Curriculum Matrix

-- As a class, determine four groups the students will use to categorize the food they eat and write them on the board as category headings.
-Four possible categories are shown below.
+- As a class, determine the four groups the students will use to categorize the food they eat and write them on the board as category headings.
+Four possible categories are shown in the chart below.

 - Record at least five responses from the students in each category.

-- Consistently remind the students while recording their answers that farmers are responsible for growing and raising the foods listed in the chart.
+- While recording their answers, remind the students that farmers are responsible for growing and raising the foods listed in the chart.

-- Keep the chart visible throughout the lessons as a reference.
+- Keep the chart visible throughout the lesson as a reference.

 - For student groups of three or four, make copies of the Food Pictures.

 - Collect magazines, seed packages, catalogs, and grocery advertisements that students can cut up and use for their posters.